The Congo tetra is known for its bright-colored markings and long, trailing fins.

 • Omnivorous opportunistic feeder.

-• Diet consists of algae, zooplankton and small invertebrates.
+• Diet consists of worms, insects, and other small invertebrates.

 Range / Habitat